 The vacuum station will be located on the east side of Sidonia St., just south of Grapeland Ave.
 It is currently under design by Giffels-Webster Engineers, Inc. The station's exterior will blend in with the neighborhood, as it is designed to look like a Key West-style home.

-Construction is expected to be complete February 2019.
+Construction is expected to be complete in fall 2019.

 Current System Issues